aporporato/jericho-corpora/README.md

 action classification.

 Each dataset has been constructed from the four different annotation described above; then every label that do not have a correspondence in the common commands dataset and has less than 5 example has been filtered out.
-The code is available in the `electra_if` diretory.
+The code is available in the `electra_if` directory.

 For the results, see https://github.com/aporporato/electra.